JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Introduction

 Observations of Ly$\alpha$ emission from star-forming galaxies provide a complementary picture.
 While strong Ly$\alpha$ is commonly seen in $z\simeq6$ galaxies \citep[e.g.,][]{Stark2011,Curtis-Lake2012,Cassata2015,DeBarros2017,Jiang2017}, it is very rare at $z\simeq7-8$ \citep[e.g.,][]{Fontana2010,Stark2010,Treu2013,Caruana2014,Pentericci2014,Tilvi2014,Hoag2019,Mason2019,Jung2020}.
 The equivalent width (EW) distribution of Ly$\alpha$ shows marked evolution toward weaker line emission between $z\simeq6$ and $z\simeq8$ \citep[e.g.,][]{Ono2012,Schenker2014,Tilvi2014,Jung2018,Jung2020}, as would be expected if the IGM is significantly neutral at $z\gtrsim7$ ($x_{\rm{HI}}\gtrsim0.6$; e.g., \citealt{Mesinger2015,Zheng2017,Mason2018a,Mason2019,Hoag2019,Whitler2020}).

 As wider-area infrared imaging surveys emerged over the last decade, attention has turned to massive reionization-era galaxies that sit at the bright end of the ultraviolet (UV) luminosity function (M$_{\rm{UV}}<-21$).
-Many of these UV-bright galaxies were found to have Ly$\alpha$ emission at $z\simeq7.5-9$ \citep[e.g.,][]{Ono2012,Finkelstein2013,Zitrin2015,Oesch2015,Roberts-Borsani2016,Stark2017,Larson2022}.
+Many of these UV-bright galaxies were found to have Ly$\alpha$ emission at $z\simeq7.5-9$ \citep[e.g.,][]{Ono2012,Finkelstein2013,Oesch2015,Zitrin2015,Roberts-Borsani2016,Stark2017,Larson2022}.
 Initial studies suggested that Ly$\alpha$ was fairly ubiquitous in this population \citep{Stark2017}.
-Subsequent surveys over larger volumes have confirmed that the Ly$\alpha$ EW distribution in the UV-bright population shows no significant decline over $6<z<8$ \citep[e.g.][]{Endsley2021b,Jung2022,Roberts-Borsani2022}, suggesting that Ly$\alpha$ photons emitted by massive UV-luminous galaxies are minimally impacted by the neutral IGM at $z\simeq7$.
+Subsequent surveys over larger volumes have confirmed that the Ly$\alpha$ EW distribution in the UV-bright population shows no significant decline over $6<z<8$ \citep[e.g.][]{Endsley2021b,Jung2022,Roberts-Borsani2023a}, suggesting that Ly$\alpha$ photons emitted by massive UV-luminous galaxies are minimally impacted by the neutral IGM at $z\simeq7$.

 The luminosity-dependence of the evolving Ly$\alpha$ visibility can be understood if the brightest galaxies tend to trace rare ionized regions in the IGM.
 If the bubbles are large enough, Ly$\alpha$ will redshift far enough into the damping wing before encountering neutral hydrogen, boosting the transmission of the line through the IGM \citep[e.g.,][]{Mason2018b,Qin2022}.
-The largest bubbles will be found in overdense regions that have a very high density of faint galaxies.
+Galaxies in overdensities produce an excess number of ionizing photons, so the largest bubbles are expected to be found in overdense regions \citep[e.g.,][]{Barkana2004,Furlanetto2004,Iliev2006,Castellano2016,Garaldi2022,Kannan2022,Leonova2022,Lu2023}.
 Whether the bright Ly$\alpha$ emitters at $z\gtrsim7$ are tracing such large ionized bubbles is not clear.
 Several studies have recently reported discovery of excess numbers of bright galaxies in the vicinity of $z\gtrsim7$ Ly$\alpha$ emitters \citep[e.g.,][]{Castellano2018,Tilvi2020,Leonova2022,Endsley2022a,Jung2022}, suggesting possible overdensities in these regions.
 Some of these bright neighboring galaxies have also been shown to exhibit strong Ly$\alpha$ emission \citep[e.g.,][]{Jung2020,Jung2022,Endsley2022a}, as might be expected if the ionized regions extend over very large volumes.